 After a couple of practice drawings you try something different, perhaps even wood or metal filament!

-You will need paper and tracing paper so that the plastic does not stick to the stencil.
+If you don't have 3D mate: you will need prepared drawing or printed stencil and tracing paper (so that the plastic does not stick to the stencil).
 If you can't think of anything to draw then take a look at some free examples provided by us!

 If you want, draw the picture yourself and turn it into a voluminous decoration of the room and interior and start circling the drawing in the same way as with a conventional pen.

 But if this seems too easy for you, then we offer several stencils created by professionals.
 Just click on them, save, print and they are ready to use.

 Here are some free stencils which you can download from us for free: